ThomasBennion/PhoneLink/README.md

 With the server successfully receiving and rendering images taken from a MediaProjection service

 # TODO
-There's a lot TODO, but for now I am focussing on getting the images to be read into an openGL instance on the server.
-After that I will work on sending and receiving signals between the two.
+There's a lot TODO, but for now I am getitng touch commands to be written and read between the server and the phone so the phone can be controlled remotely
-After this, the desktop should be able to both see and interact with the screen of the android device.

 # Getting Started
 Currently, a lot of stuff is hardcoded for the purposes of establishing core functionality.